LiangliangNan/PolyFit/ReadMe.txt

-This code implements the hypothesis and selection based surface reconstruction method described in the following paper:
+PolyFit implements the hypothesis and selection based surface reconstruction method described in the following paper:

       Liangliang Nan and Peter Wonka.